Yoichi Sagra

 Should You Book Yoichi Sagra?

-If you are already planning a trip to Hokkaido's Yoichi wine country, yes — book it.
-Yoichi Sagra has held the Tabelog Silver Award every year from 2022 through 2026, carries a Tabelog score of 4.40, and has been selected for the Tabelog Italian EAST Top 100 in 2021, 2023, and 2025.
+If you are already planning a trip to Hokkaido's Yoichi wine country, yes; book it.
+Yoichi Sagra has held the Tabelog Silver Award every year from 2022 through 2026, carries a Tabelog score of 4.40, has been selected for the Tabelog Italian EAST Top 100 in 2021, 2023, 2025.
 That is a consistent track record that few Italian restaurants outside Tokyo can match.
 The catch: Tabelog's own listing notes the restaurant's operational status is currently unconfirmed, with the listing on hold pending clarification.
 Verify availability directly at sagra.jp before making travel plans around a reservation.

 What Yoichi Sagra Is

-The cuisine is listed as Italian with an auberge structure, and the kitchen signals a strong commitment to fish and seafood sourcing alongside a wine program described as particularly considered.
-Dinner runs JPY 30,000 to JPY 39,999 per the listed price range, with actual spend per Tabelog reviewer averages closer to JPY 50,000 to JPY 59,999 at dinner , a meaningful gap that suggests wine pairings or extended courses push the bill higher than the base figure.
+The cuisine is listed as Italian with an auberge structure, the kitchen signals a strong commitment to fish and seafood sourcing alongside a wine program described as particularly considered.
+Dinner runs JPY 30,000 to JPY 39,999 per the listed price range, with actual spend per Tabelog reviewer averages closer to JPY 50,000 to JPY 59,999 at dinner, a meaningful gap that suggests wine pairings or extended courses push the bill higher than the base figure.
 Lunch, served mainly on weekends, is listed at JPY 15,000 to JPY 19,999, with reviewer averages around JPY 20,000 to JPY 29,999.
 If budget is a priority, the weekend lunch format gives you the same kitchen at roughly half the dinner outlay.

 For regular visitors deciding what to prioritise: the fish focus and wine depth are the two most consistent signals in the venue's public profile.
-If you have already done the standard tasting menu, push toward wine pairings or ask about weekday availability outside peak season , the restaurant notes it operates on weekdays during quieter periods, subject to inquiry.
+If you have already done the standard tasting menu, push toward wine pairings or ask about weekday availability outside peak season, the restaurant notes it operates on weekdays during quieter periods, subject to inquiry.

 For context on how this fits into the broader Hokkaido dining picture, see our full Yoichi restaurants guide and Ajidocoro in Yubari District for an alternative Hokkaido option at a different price point.